surzerker/rwkmulti/README.md

 5. Log into RWK in each Firefox window.

 6. Once logged in, you can control all characters simultaneously using your keyboard.
-Press `CTRL+P` to toggle the pause mode, which allows you to temporarily stop broadcasting keystrokes to the game windows.
+Press `CTRL+.` to toggle the pause mode, which allows you to temporarily stop broadcasting keystrokes to the game windows.

 7. To exit the script, press `CTRL+C` in the command terminal or close the command terminal.